leloykun/adaptive-muon/README.md

 # Adaptive Muon [WIP]

-A one-line modification to [@KellerJordan](https://github.com/KellerJordan)'s [Muon optimizer](https://github.com/KellerJordan/modded-nanogpt) that helps it adapt to the scale of the gradients.
-This is done by scaling the orthogonalized gradient by the dual norm of the original gradient according to the maths in [@jxbz](https://github.com/jxbz)'s and co's paper, [Modular Duality in Deep Learning](https://arxiv.org/abs/2410.21265).
+A one-line modification to [@KellerJordan](https://github.com/KellerJordan)'s [Muon optimizer](https://github.com/KellerJordan/modded-nanogpt) that allows the optimizer to adapt to the scale of the gradients as they change during training.
+This is done by scaling the orthogonalized gradient by the dual norm of the original gradient.
+The justification for this can be found in [@jxbz](https://github.com/jxbz)'s and co's papers, [Old Optimizer, New Norm: An Anthology](https://arxiv.org/abs/2409.20325) and [Modular Duality in Deep Learning](https://arxiv.org/abs/2410.21265).

 The following is the one-line diff to the original implementation.
-However, all of my benchmarks were done and will be done using [my JAX implementation](https://github.com/google-deepmind/optax/pull/1126).
+Note however, that all of my benchmarks were done using [my JAX implementation](https://github.com/google-deepmind/optax/pull/1126) and so there may be slight differences in performance & stability between the two implementations.

 ```diff
 def zeropower_via_newtonschulz5(G, steps):